 Let me tell you a little story: In high school, when I came out, I was pretty much the only (out) gay kid in my class.
-I don’t really know how I had the courage to do that at 15 but because I was the only one who was out, I always wanted my own group of gay friends.
+I don’t really know how I dared to do that at 15, but because I was the only one who was out, I always wanted my own group of gay friends.
 My own little queer clique if you will.
 I would watch Queer As Folk and wish I could have people who I could go out with and someone who could understand everything I was going through.
-Don’t get me wrong, I had friends.
+Don’t get me wrong; I had friends.
 Just all…straight friends.
-I loved them but it just wasn’t the same.
+I loved them, but it just wasn’t the same.

-Well fast forward a few years to college and I was able to have that group.
-I also still had a group of straight friends and so I’ve learned what it means to have both sets of friends.
-Ideally it would’ve been a even mix but it just didn’t work out like that.
+Well fast forward a few years to college, and I was able to have that group.
+I also still had a group of straight friends, and so I’ve learned what it means to have both sets of friends.
+Ideally, it would’ve been an even mix, but it just didn’t work out like that.
 Anyway, I’ve prepared 3 reasons why you should have a group of gay friends and 3 reasons why it’s not really all that important.